Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

-However, the point is to think about whether it’s worth it for you to move from being just and affiliate to being the actual product creator.
+However, the point is to think about whether it's worth it for you to move from being just an affiliate to being the actual product creator.
 Both have advantages and disadvantages, so I will leave that decision up to you.

 Although, I will simply leave you with this thought.
 The website I mentioned at the beginning of this post that makes me roughly $3,000 a month from Amazon Associates and Google Adsense also sells my own physical products!

 So, this website actually makes me much MORE money that I reported.
 Last month, this website sent roughly 1,400 visitors to my own listings on Amazon and generated sales revenue of approximately $4,200 from those visitors.

 This $4,200 is in addition to the $3,000 I made from affiliate commissions.

 So, you should at least consider developing your own product as it can dramatically increase the earnings from your niche website.

 With nearly 20 hours of videos and tons of resources to go through above, obviously you won't be able to soak it all in at once.
 But this resource is here for you to come back to again and again.